stashh-labs/stashh-docs/docs/concepts/gas.md

 # Gas

-Gas is a way to express units of computation and storage used by a contract on a blockchain.
-When a user creates a transaction they are billed for the units of gas required to execute that contract.s
+Gas is a way to express the units of computation and storage required to execute a contract on a blockchain.
+When a user executes a transaction they are billed for the resources required to execute that contract.

 ## Usage